-- A. DelegateRepresentatives who are elected officials may serve for terms equal to their terms of office or three years, whichever ends earliest. - B. Representatives Delegates at-Large may serve three-year terms beginning at the start of each fiscal year. - Any representatives delegate may be reappointed for additional like terms by their Member County. - D. Appointments shall be the exclusive prerogative of the appointing authority and shall not be subject to challenge by any member of the Council, or the Council.
+- A. Representatives who are elected officials may serve for terms equal to their terms of office or three years, whichever ends earliest. - B. Representatives-at-Large may serve three-year terms beginning at the start of each fiscal year. - C. Any representatives may be reappointed for additional like terms by their Member County. - D. Appointments shall be the exclusive prerogative of the appointing authority and shall not be subject to challenge by any member of the Council, or the Council.
 The council may formally submit a request for the removal of a representative by a member county.